ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/persistent_storage.md

          player.bindingPressedEvent:Connect(OnBindingPressed)
      end
      ```

+    !!! info "Okay, how about what this function is doing?"
+        This functions will happen every time a new player joins the game.
+This gives an opportunity to check their data table, plug in their data to the UI we made, and create a starting score for them if they've never played before.

 4. Finally, we've got to connect the function that we just wrote to the playerJoinedEvent in the Game namespace: